JesseKartabani/CS50/Week6/README.md

 ### ***Specification***

-- Write, in a file called readability.py in ~/pset6/readability/, a program that first asks the user to type in some text, and then outputs the grade level for the text, according to the Coleman-Liau formula, exactly as you did in Problem Set 2, except that your program this time should be written in Python.
+- Write, in a file called `readability.py` in `~/pset6/readability/`, a program that first asks the user to type in some text, and then outputs the grade level for the text, according to the Coleman-Liau formula, exactly as you did in Problem Set 2, except that your program this time should be written in Python.
-  - Recall that the Coleman-Liau index is computed as 0.0588 * L - 0.296 * S - 15.8, where L is the average number of letters per 100 words in the text, and S is the average number of sentences per 100 words in the text.
+  - Recall that the Coleman-Liau index is computed as `0.0588 * L - 0.296 * S - 15.8`, where `L` is the average number of letters per 100 words in the text, and `S` is the average number of sentences per 100 words in the text.
-- Use get_string from the CS50 Library to get the user’s input, and print to output your answer.
+- Use `get_string` from the CS50 Library to get the user’s input, and `print` to output your answer.
 - Your program should count the number of letters, words, and sentences in the text.
-You may assume that a letter is any lowercase character from a to z or any uppercase character from A to Z, any sequence of characters separated by spaces should count as a word, and that any occurrence of a period, exclamation point, or question mark indicates the end of a sentence.
+You may assume that a letter is any lowercase character from `a` to `z` or any uppercase character from `A` to `Z`, any sequence of characters separated by spaces should count as a word, and that any occurrence of a period, exclamation point, or question mark indicates the end of a sentence.
-- Your program should print as output "Grade X" where X is the grade level computed by the Coleman-Liau formula, rounded to the nearest integer.
+- Your program should print as output `"Grade X"` where `X` is the grade level computed by the Coleman-Liau formula, rounded to the nearest integer.
-- If the resulting index number is 16 or higher (equivalent to or greater than a senior undergraduate reading level), your program should output "Grade 16+" instead of giving the exact index number.
-If the index number is less than 1, your program should output "Before Grade 1".
+- If the resulting index number is 16 or higher (equivalent to or greater than a senior undergraduate reading level), your program should output `"Grade 16+"` instead of giving the exact index number.
+If the index number is less than 1, your program should output `"Before Grade 1"`.

 # DNA